thevisgroup/CGVC-Website/CGVC2024/sponsor/call-for-sponsors.md

 (For reasons why supporting CGVC is a good idea, see further below.)
 We are open, of course, to ideas that sponsors also have on how to support CGVC and we welcome suggestions.

-1. Advertisement materials in the conference bag could be a leaflet, a flyer, a pen, a writing block, …
-1. Special mention refers to special statements at the conference, e.g., in the course of the welcome speech, in related press coverage / press releases.
-1. Posters / roll-ups / booths of sponsors are planned to be located in the registration, meeting, and break areas.
-For details w.r.t. size of the poster, dimensions of the booth, etc., please contact the conference organizers.
-   Usually A1 is recommended.
-1. We can organize a special session in which supporters of CGVC can present themselves in the form of a talk.
-Please contact the conference organizers with questions.

-#### Choosing a Specific Sponsoring Package

 In addition to the option of becoming a general sponsor of CGVC, there is also an opportunity to support the conference by sponsoring one or more specific part(s) of the event:

-- A Social Event Sponsor covers the cost of the social event at CGVC
+- A **Social Event** Sponsor covers the cost of the social event at CGVC
-- A Lunch Sponsor supports the lunches on one of the days of CGVC
+- A **Lunch** Sponsor supports the lunches on one of the days of CGVC
-- A Film Coverage Sponsor supports the production of videos from all conference talks
+- A **Film Coverage** Sponsor supports the production of videos from all conference talks
-- A Coffee Break Sponsor associates with all coffee breaks on one of the days
+- A **Coffee Break** Sponsor associates with all coffee breaks on one of the days
-- A Sponsor of an Invited Speaker
+- A Sponsor of an **Invited Speaker**
-- A Sponsor of the Best Paper Award helps to shape up the CGVC Award(s)
+- A Sponsor of the **Best Paper Award** helps to shape up the CGVC Award(s)
-- We invite Sponsors to help Young Researchers to attend CGVC
+- We invite Sponsors to help **Young Researchers** to attend CGVC

 Depending on the choice of sponsoring package(s), the following advantages are offered to our sponsors:

-- All sponsors of CGVC are advertised with their logo (and link) on the conference web page, in the venue and on the screens (order/prominence according to the level of support).
+- All sponsors of CGVC are **advertised with their logo** (and link) on the conference web page, in the venue and on the screens (order/prominence according to the level of support).
-- Sponsors get (a) free conference pass(es) according to the amount of support.
+- Sponsors get (a) **free conference pass(es)** according to the amount of support.
-- We put special emphasis on the opportunity to support Young Researchers (sponsors are welcome to choose their number of support packages.
-This support will be used to help young(er) participants, e.g., PhD and/or Master students, with the accommodation and travelling, and to keep their registration fee as low as possible.
+- We put special emphasis on the opportunity to support Young Researchers to help young(er) participants, e.g., PhD and/or Master students, with the accommodation and travelling, and to keep their registration fee as low as possible.

 ### Questions?